 * This is the Professional Version. *

-Echocardiography uses ultrasound waves to produce an image of the heart and great vessels.
+Echocardiography uses ultrasound waves to produce an image of the heart, the heart valves, and the great vessels.
 It helps assess heart wall thickness (eg, in hypertrophy or atrophy) and motion and provides information about ischemia and infarction.
-It can be used to assess diastolic filling patterns of the left ventricle, which can help in the assessment of left ventricular hypertrophy, hypertrophic or restrictive cardiomyopathy, severe heart failure, constrictive pericarditis, and severe aortic regurgitation.
+It can be used to assess systolic function as well as diastolic filling patterns of the left ventricle, which can help in the assessment of left ventricular hypertrophy, hypertrophic or restrictive cardiomyopathy, severe heart failure, constrictive pericarditis, and severe aortic regurgitation.
+It also is used to assess the structure and function of the heart valves; detect valvular vegetations and intracardiac thrombus; and provide an estimate of pulmonary arterial pressure and central venous pressure.

 There are 2 techniques for doing echocardiography:

-In transthoracic echocardiography (TTE), the most common technique, a transducer is placed along the left or right sternal border, at the cardiac apex, at the suprasternal notch (to allow visualization of the aortic valve, left ventricular outflow tract, and descending aorta), or over the subxiphoid region.
+Transthoracic echocardiography (TTE) is the most common echocardiography technique.
+In TTE, a transducer is placed along the left or right sternal border, at the cardiac apex, at the suprasternal notch (to allow visualization of the aortic valve, left ventricular outflow tract, and descending aorta), or over the subxiphoid region.
 TTE provides 2- or 3-dimensional tomographic images of most major cardiac structures.
+A limited TTE (focused on detecting significant pericardial effusion and ventricular dysfunction) is sometimes done at the bedside of critically ill patients in the ICU and emergency department (ED); many intensivists and ED physicians have training to do this procedure when experienced radiologists or cardiologists are not available.

 In transesophageal echocardiography (TEE), a transducer on the tip of an endoscope allows visualization of the heart via the stomach and esophagus.
 TEE is used to assess cardiac disorders when transthoracic study is technically difficult, as in obese patients and in patients with COPD.
 It reveals better detail of small abnormal structures (eg, endocarditic vegetations or patent foramen ovale) and posterior cardiac structures (eg, left atrium, left atrial appendage, interatrial septum, pulmonary vein anatomy) because they are closer to the esophagus than to the anterior chest wall.
 TEE can also produce images of the ascending aorta, which arises behind the 3rd costal cartilage; of structures < 3 mm (eg, thrombi, vegetations); and of prosthetic valves.